Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Abstract

 \section{Abstract}

-It remains a significant challenge to compress images at ultra-low bitrate while achieving both semantic consistency and high perceptual quality.
-We propose a novel image compression framework, Semantically Disentangled Image Compression (SEDIC) in this paper.
-Our proposed SEDIC leverages large multimodal models (LMMs) to disentangle the image into several essential semantic information, including an extremely compressed reference image, overall and object-level text descriptions, and the semantic masks.
-A multi-stage semantic decoder is designed to progressively restore the transmitted reference image object-by-object, ultimately producing high-quality and perceptually consistent reconstructions.
-In each decoding stage, a pre-trained controllable diffusion model is utilized to restore the object details on the reference image conditioned by the text descriptions and semantic masks.
-Experimental results demonstrate that SEDIC significantly outperforms state-of-the-art approaches, achieving superior perceptual quality and semantic consistency at ultra-low bitrates ($\le$ 0.05 bpp).
-Our code is available at \url{https://github.com/yang-xidian/SEDIC}.
+It remains a significant challenge to compress images at extremely low bitrate while achieving both semantic consistency and high perceptual quality.
+Inspired by human progressive perception mechanism, we propose a Semantically Disentangled Image Compression framework (SEDIC) in this paper.
+Initially, an extremely compressed reference image is obtained through a learned image encoder.
+Then we leverage LMMs to extract essential semantic components, including overall descriptions, object detailed description, and semantic segmentation masks.
+We propose a training-free Object Restoration model with Attention Guidance (ORAG) built on pre-trained ControlNet to restore object details conditioned by object-level text descriptions and semantic masks.
+Based on the proposed ORAG, we design a multistage semantic image decoder to progressively restore the details object by object, starting from the extremely compressed reference image, ultimately generating high-quality and high-fidelity reconstructions.
+Experimental results demonstrate that SEDIC significantly outperforms state-of-the-art approaches, achieving superior perceptual quality and semantic consistency at extremely low-bitrates ($\le$ 0.05 bpp).